nicklausbrown/data-science-platform-requirements/index.md

 - Supports pull request, merge to master trigger to start a production training job — ensuring governance, tests pass, build succeeds
 - Supports multi-container workflows (preprocessing vs. training containers) and supports different infrastructure (CPU vs. GPU) for those steps
 - Able to scale out over multi-CPU/GPU automatically without additional code from data scientists — configuration option
-- Has an easy way to define complicated pipelines between different components (DAGs)
+- Has a simple, composable way to define complicated pipelines between different components (DAGs)
 - Uniquely identifies pipelines and runs of those pipelines for reproducibility of a production training job
 - Has predefined pipeline templates that allow components to be swapped out for customization
 - Has access to a [component registry with best-practice components](#machine-learning-pipeline-component-container-registry) already implemented for many tasks